Related Resources

 8. Training as a Social Movement: Closely associated with a social change movement, such as achieving an industrial democracy.

-Almost no real-life training and development operates wholly to any one of the above training systems, but rather a combination or two or more.
+Almost no real-life training and development model operates wholly to any one of the above training systems, but is normally a combination or two or more.
 During this time frame (sixties and seventies), the training literature was becoming more and more inline with systems.
 And in particular, cybernetic systems.
-One of the major reason was the impact that Skinner and other behaviorists were having on the training industry.
+One of the major reason was the impact that B.F.
+Skinner and other behaviorists were having on the training industry.

-Although cybernetic can mean a world of things depending on what perspective you are looking at it from, training professionals at this time looked upon it as a communication theory that treats organisms and organizations as being very much alike — both display behavior.
-The term “cybernetic” [Greek kybernetes, pilot, steersman — steering a ship on course to a desired destination] was coined by the mathematician Norbert Wiener in 1948 to describe the field of control and communication theory, whether it be by a human or in a machine.
+Although cybernetic can mean a world of things depending on what perspective you are looking at it from, training professionals at this time looked upon it as a communication theory that treats organisms and organizations as being very much alike in that they both display behavior.
+The term “cybernetic” (Greek kybernetes, pilot, steersman — steering a ship on course to a desired destination) was coined by the mathematician Norbert Wiener in 1948 to describe the field of control and communication theory, whether it be by a human or in a machine.
 It treats not “things” but rather “ways of behaving.”

 Cybernetic System of Training